Permanent Resident Visa

 (Retired Income Holder “Rentista”)

 If you are retired and you are going to live permanently without any income in Mexico, you must apply for a visa as a “Permanent Resident”.

 2. Valid Passport (book passport - original and one copy, you must have copy from the first, last and all pages in which you have visas or stamps).

-3. If you are not a United States citizen, you must present a US alien permanent resident card (green card) or a U.S. valid visa, (original and one copy).
+3. If you are not a United States citizen, you must present a US alien permanent resident card (green card) or a U.S. valid visa multiple entries, (original and one copy).

 4. One passport size picture front view white background (recent and without glasses).

 5. Original Letter typed (in English) addressed to the Consulate General of Mexico specifying the purpose of your entry in Mexico.
 The letter should include your full name (same as your passport), your request to have Permanent Resident Visa, that you receive your pension (from where and amount) or investments, date of travel and port of entry, address in United State and the address that you will have in Mexico. (original)

 6. Documents proving your economic solvency.
-Last six bank statements (the complete statement month by month, with full name and address – NO P.O.
-Box), in which reflect direct deposit from SSA or a monthly income with a minimum average balance of $2,000 us dollars at the end of the month.
+Last six bank statements (the complete official statement month by month, with full name and address – NO P.O.
+Box), in which reflect direct deposit from SSA monthly income of $2,000.00 per month with a minimum average balance of $2,000.00 us dollars at the end of the month.